hsherl/hsherl.github.io/content/supervisions/ethics.md

 Questions:

 > 1. How does the fact that two adults both consent to something change their normative situation?
-> 2. What is required for consent to be legitimate?
+> 2. What is required for someone's consent to be valid?
+> 3. 'You wrong another person by performing an action if they could not reasonably consent to this action.'
+Is this right?

 Primary reading:

 - Korsgaard, 'Kant's Formula of Humanity'
-- O'Neill, 'Between Consenting Adults '
+- O'Neill, 'Between Consenting Adults'
 - Beauchamp, 'Autonomy and Consent'
 - Conly, 'Seduction, Rape, and Coercion'
 - Dworkin, 'The Theory and Practice of Autonomy'